lammps/lammps/doc/src/read_dump.rst

 "xs".
 The *label* keyword can also be used to specify new column labels for fields *id* and *type*\ .

+For dump files in *xyz* format, only the *type*, *x*, *y*, and *z* fields are supported.
+If the atoms have an integer number as label (like when they are created with default setting by :doc:`dump style
+<dump>` *xyz*), that number will be used at atom type.
+The the atom
-For dump files in *xyz* format, only the *x*, *y*, and *z* fields are supported.
-The dump file does not store atom IDs, so these are assigned consecutively to the atoms as they appear in the dump file, starting from 1.
+label is a string, it is required that a map is created using the :doc:`labelmap command <labelmap>` that maps those labels to the (numeric) atom types that LAMMPS uses.
+The xyz format dump file does not store atom IDs, so these are assigned consecutively to the atoms as they appear in the dump file, starting from 1.
 Thus you should ensure that order of atoms is consistent from snapshot to snapshot in the XYZ dump file.
 See the :doc:`dump_modify sort <dump_modify>` command if the XYZ dump file was written by LAMMPS.

 For dump files in *molfile* format, the *x*, *y*, *z*, *vx*, *vy*, and *vz* fields can be specified.
 However, not all molfile formats store